 Top 3 bars to drink in London

-- Queen of Hoxton lives up to the ‘hip’ reputation of Shoreditch, playing retro music in the club basement, hosting movie nights with cocktails on the rooftop in summer and serving Nordic delights in a cosy wigwam during the winter.
+- Queen of Hoxton lives up to the ‘hip’ reputation of Shoreditch, playing retro music in the club basement, hosting movie nights with cocktails on the rooftop in summer, and serving Nordic delights in a cozy wigwam during the winter.